Skip to main content

 Calculating gross and net self-employment income using Form T2125

-On Form T2125, expect to provide the following details:
+On Form T2125, you should expect to provide the following details:

 After completing Form T2125, you’ll then be able to use the net and gross income figures to complete your T1 return.